IBEX and Your Career

 In today's globalized world, business employers look for applicants who can handle multiculturalism, who are sensitive to diversity, think within different international frameworks, and are proficient in multiple languages.
 IBEX helps you develop these skills and offers the opportunity to differentiate yourself with a unique global experience.

-On-Campus Recruitment (OCR) is one of the many ways for NYU students to discover job and internship opportunities.
-Through OCR, employers utilize the Wasserman Center to interview students.
-Not all industries use OCR – but most financial services do.
+On-Campus Interviews (OCI) is one of the many ways for NYU students to discover job and internship opportunities.
+Through OCI, employers utilize the Wasserman Center to interview students.
+Not all industries use OCI – but most financial services do.
 It is also not the only way to get an internship or job.
-On-Campus Recruitment (OCR) is still available for students who decide to study away.
+On-Campus Recruitment (OCI) is still available for students who decide to study away.
 The Wasserman Center for Career Development provides helpful resources and information regarding what to do before you leave and while you're abroad to ensure that you don't miss out on this opportunity.
-You can learn more about the OCR process and the preparation required before your IBEX departure from Wasserman's On-Campus Recruitment site.
-Please see below for some important tips about OCR and other interview/career resources available for students studying away.
+You can learn more about the OCI process and the preparation required before your IBEX departure from Wasserman's On-Campus Interviews site.
+Please see below for some important tips about OCI and other interview/career resources available for students studying away.

 - Set up your Handshake account.